 1. Update your graphics drivers

-2. Clear any existed viruses
+2. Clear any existing viruses

 3. Repair system files